aklinker1/webext-core/docs/fake-browser/implemented-apis.md

 - Fully implemented.
 - All methods trigger corresponding `tabs` events AND `windows` events depending on what happened (ie: closing the last tab of a window would trigger both `tabs.onRemoved` and `windows.onRemoved`).

+## `webNavigation`

+- The two functions, `getFrame` and `getAllFrames` are not implemented.
+You will have to mock their return values yourself.
+- All the event listeners are implemented, but none are triggered automatically.
+They can be triggered manually by calling `browser.webNavigation.{event}.trigger(...)`